To create an effective listing that attracts buyers and complies with our policies, be sure to follow these guidelines:

 Provide a clear, honest, and accurate description of your item.

 When you list an item in fixed price format, don't create separate listings to sell multiple identical items at the same time.
-This violates our duplicate fixed price listings policy.
+This violates our duplicate listings policy.
 Be sure to follow the policy guidelines when you list items in fixed price format.

 If you list several related items as a bundle, please make sure you select the appropriate category for the main product included in the bundle.
 You should also include the word "bundle" in the title and provide item specifics for the additional items.
 This will help ensure that buyers can find your bundle listing when they search and browse on eBay.
 Get more guidelines and learn how to improve your performance by bundling items.

 Make sure your listing follows these guidelines.
-If it doesn't, it may be removed, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.
-If a listing is in the wrong category, we may move it to a more appropriate one (the listing fee may be different) or the listing may be removed.
+If it doesn't, it may be ended, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.
+If a listing is in the wrong category, we may move it to a more appropriate one (the listing fee may be different) or the listing may be ended.

 What are the guidelines?